World Vision has been working in Indonesia since the 1960s and has local staff and long-standing programs in the earthquake zone.

 - setting up safe spaces where children can play, learn and receive specialist support

-The most pressing needs right now are to ensure the injured get medical treatment, measures are in place to prevent the spread of disease, and that vulnerable children and families are safe.
+The most pressing needs right now are to prevent the spread of disease and to keep vulnerable children and families safe.